valu-digital/npm-packages/packages/trpc-fetch-api-adapter/README.md

 This implementation is very basic.
 No batching support and error handling might be bit lacking.
 But it does support queries, mutations and request contexts.

+Hopefully we can see this implemented in tRPC core some day.
+Here's a tracking issue https://github.com/trpc/trpc/issues/1374

 ## Install

 ```